Henderson, Nevada

-Henderson is a city in Clark County, Nevada, United States, about 16 mi southeast of downtown Las Vegas.
-It is the 2nd most populous city in Nevada, after Las Vegas, with 317,610 residents.
-The city is part of the Las Vegas Valley.
+Henderson is a city in Clark County, Nevada, United States, about 16 mi southeast of Las Vegas.
+It is the 2nd most populous city in Nevada, after Las Vegas, with 317,610 residents as of the 2020 census.
+The city is part of the Las Vegas Valley metropolitan area.

-Henderson is notable for its extensive system of outdoor recreation facilities, including over 220 mi of trails and 72 parks.
+Henderson has an extensive system of outdoor recreation facilities, including over 220 mi of trails and 72 parks.

 Incorporated in 1953, Henderson was originally known for its role in magnesium production during World War II.
 Since then, it has grown rapidly through the development of master planned communities starting with the large Green Valley neighborhood, redevelopment and reinvestment after the PEPCON disaster, and the city government's historically proactive planning and management.

 History

 1913 to the Hoover Dam

 In the fall of 1917, manganese ore along with other metals were found at the site of the Three Kids Mine, a now-defunct mine adjacent to the Lake Las Vegas area 8 mi northwest of Boulder City and 15 mi southeast of Las Vegas.
 Mining would continue intermittently until the mine was officially closed in 1961.

 Instead, there were clusters of Hoovervilles scattered throughout the area with a variety of names.
 Pittman, the most prominent settlement of what would become Henderson, still exists today —though not incorporated nor a city—was the most prominent of the settlements and is currently known, many of which remain neighborhood names today.